-The NCAA will provide certain championships relevant equipment (sideline hydration product, sideline hydration equipment, etc.) on a sport-by-sport basis that must be used in all championship activity.
-The purpose of the product and equipment is to hydrate student-athletes for competition.
-Each championship will receive information from the NCAA pertaining to any product and equipment that will be provided.
+The NCAA will provide certain championships relevant equipment (sidelines hydration, competition playing equipment, etc.) on a sport-by-sport basis that must be used in all championship activity.
+The purpose of the equipment is to hydrate student-athletes for competition.
+Each championship will receive information from the NCAA pertaining to any equipment that will be provided.
 Following the championships, each host site will be required to provide the NCAA with a completed inventory sheet (template provided by the NCAA) and pictures for proof of performance.